African trypanosomiasis: Intermittent fever

 Fever is intermittent, with attacks lasting from a day to a week, separated by intervals of a few days to a month or longer.
-Episodes of fever become less frequent over the course of the disease.
+Episodes of fever become less frequent throughout the disease.

 Lymphadenopathy

 Invasion of the circulatory and lymphatic systems by the parasite is associated with severe swelling of lymph nodes, often to tremendous sizes.
-Posterior cervical lymph nodes are most commonly affected, however, axillary, inguinal, and epitrochlear lymph node involvement may also occur.
-Winterbottom's sign, the tell-tale swollen lymph nodes along the back of the neck, may appear.
-Winterbottom's sign is common in T. b. gambiense infection.
+Posterior cervical lymph nodes are most commonly affected; however, axillary, inguinal, and epitrochlear lymph node involvement may also occur.
+Winterbottom's sign is a clinical finding involving swollen lymph nodes at the base of the skull or along the back of the neck, particularly characteristic of T. b. gambiense infections.

 Other features

-Those affected may additionally present with: skin rash, haemolytic anaemia, hepatomegaly and abnormal liver function, splenomegaly, endocrine disturbance, cardiac involvement (e.g. pericarditis, and congestive heart failure), and ophthalmic involvement.
+Those affected may additionally present with: skin rash, haemolytic anaemia, hepatomegaly and abnormal liver function, splenomegaly, endocrine disturbance, cardiac involvement (e.g., pericarditis and congestive heart failure), and ophthalmic involvement.

 Neurological phase

 The second phase of the disease, the neurological phase (also called the meningoencephalic stage), begins when the parasite invades the central nervous system by passing through the blood–brain barrier.
 Progression to the neurological phase occurs after an estimated 21–60 days in case of T. b. rhodesiense infection, and 300–500 days in case of T. b. gambiense infection.

-In actuality, the two phases overlap and are difficult to distinguish based on clinical features alone; determining the actual stage of the disease is achieved by examining the cerebrospinal fluid for the presence of the parasite.
+In actuality, the two phases of African trypanosomiasis—the hemolymphatic stage and the neurological stage—often overlap, and their clinical features can be nonspecific or evolve gradually, making it difficult to distinguish them based on symptoms alone.
+While signs such as enlarged lymph nodes and intermittent fever are more characteristic of the early stage, and neuropsychiatric symptoms such as sleep disturbances, confusion, or motor abnormalities suggest progression to the later stage, these indicators are not definitive.
+Consequently, to accurately determine the stage of the disease, specifically to determine central nervous system involvement, a lumbar puncture is performed to analyze the cerebrospinal fluid (CSF).
+The detection of trypanosome parasites in the CSF confirms that the infection has progressed to the neurological phase.
+This assessment is crucial because treatment protocols differ depending on whether or not the central nervous system has been affected.
+In the later stage, more intensive drugs that can cross the blood-brain barrier are necessary to eliminate the parasites from the brain and spinal cord.